notalentgeek/pysoc/README.md

         1. Portable as SQLite.
     1. Possible alternative I can think of.
         * MongoDB seems like the go - to choice for NoSQL database.
         * SQLite, I like SQLite portability.
-However, I am not sure if this is ambitious.
+However, I am not sure if this is make everything better or worse since this programm will deal with constant stream of data.

 ### Raspberry PI.
 * __[20170121][x][x]__ Make shell script to automatically expand storage and enable camera in Raspberry PI (both RPI 3 and RPI Zero).